OpenArabicPE/openarabicpe.github.io/index.md

 [^8]:[{muqtabas 188-eap@3}](http://eap.bl.uk/database/overview_item.a4d?catId=6943;r=5230)
 [^9]:[{muqtabas 200-eap@3}](http://eap.bl.uk/database/overview_item.a4d?catId=6955;r=4592). *al-Ḥaqāʾiq* 1(10),  1 Jum I 1329 aH, 17 Nīs 1327 R [30 Apr.
 1911]:369-74 replied to an article in this issue of *al-Muqtabas*.

+- In April 1912 the newspaper *al-Muqtabas* was banned from publication and an attempt was made to arrest Muḥammad Kurd ʿAlī over the re-print of a *qaṣīda* by Shaykh Ibrāhīm al-Uskūbī that had been previously published in the two Beiruti papers of *al-Waṭan* and *al-Balagh* without any repercussion from the censors.
+However, Muḥammad Kurd ʿAlī was seemingly warned by the arrest party itself and managed to escape to Egypt; his brother Aḥmad was arrested on 17 April in his stead and as the responsible editor of the newspaper *al-Muqtabas*.
+As a consequence, the publication of the journal *al-Muqtabas* moved to Cairo with [No. 7/6](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_77.TEIP5.xml).

 Similar confusion shrouds the end of publication in mystery.
 As no publication dates were actually provided in the mastheads of individual issues and since the issue wrappers were mostly discarded upon binding the issues into volumes, the only surviving explicit dating is provided by the volumes' cover sheets.
 According to its covers sheet, volume 8 was published through 1332 aH, i.e. between December 1913 and November 1914.
-However an [article in issue 9](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_91.TEIP5.xml#p_98.d1e2707) reports on the inauguration of a Mosque in Berlin at the end of Ram 1333 aH (mid-August 1915).
-The same issue reviews a number of books printed in 1333 aH and [one book published in 1334 aH](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_91.TEIP5.xml#div_24.d1e3028) in addition to the announcement of a publication on the ["first year of the war"](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_91.TEIP5.xml#div_26.d1e3075), which would mean that it was not published before November 1915 (Muḥarram 1334 aH) and most likely in 1916.
-Issue 12 of the same volume even recorded a [notebook for the year 1917](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_94.TEIP5.xml#p_384.d1e4223) in the section on new books and publications, which also listed further books published in 1334 aH.
-The following issue continues this trend by publishing an [obituary for Shaykh ʿAbd al-Razzāq al-Bayṭār](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_95.TEIP5.xml#div_16.d1e2869), who died in Damascus on 10 Rab 1335 [4 January 1917].
+However an [article in issue 9](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_91.TEIP5.xml#p_98.d1e2707) reports on the inauguration of a Mosque in Berlin at the end of Ram 1333 aH (mid-August 1915).
+The same issue reviews a number of books printed in 1333 aH and [one book published in 1334 aH](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_91.TEIP5.xml#div_24.d1e3028) in addition to the announcement of a publication on the ["first year of the war"](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_91.TEIP5.xml#div_26.d1e3075), which would mean that it was not published before November 1915 (Muḥarram 1334 aH) and most likely in 1916.
+Issue 12 of the same volume even recorded a [notebook for the year 1917](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_94.TEIP5.xml#p_384.d1e4223) in the section on new books and publications, which also listed further books published in 1334 aH.
+The following issue continues this trend by publishing an [obituary for Shaykh ʿAbd al-Razzāq al-Bayṭār](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_95.TEIP5.xml#div_16.d1e2869), who died in Damascus on 10 Rab 1335 [4 January 1917].

 ## 2.2 Moving publication between Cairo and Damascus.

-After the constitiutional revolution in the Ottoman Empire in July 1908, Muḥammad Kurd ʿAlī moved *al-Muqtabas* from Cairo to Damascus with the publication of no. [4/1](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_37.TEIP5.xml). <!-- After his initial enthusiasm for the Your Turks' project and the CUP vanished he  --> The final page of no. [7/6](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_77.TEIP5.xml#div_14.d1e4462) announced a (temporary) move back to Cairo.
+After the constitiutional revolution in the Ottoman Empire in July 1908, Muḥammad Kurd ʿAlī moved *al-Muqtabas* from Cairo to Damascus with the publication of no. [4/1](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_37.TEIP5.xml). <!-- After his initial enthusiasm for the Your Turks' project and the CUP vanished he  --> In consequence of Muḥammad Kurd ʿAlī being prosecuted over a reprinted article in the newspaper *al-Muqtabas* in April 1912, he fled to Cairo and (temporarily) moved the publication of the journal *al-Muqtabas* to the same location with no. [7/6](https://rawgit.com/tillgrallert/digital-muqtabas/master/xml/oclc_4770057679-i_77.TEIP5.xml#div_14.d1e4462).

 ## 2.3 Known editions